-Abagrotis dodi is a relatively small Abagrotis (FW length 13 - 15 mm) with orange-brown color, darker forewing spots and dark terminal area that is usually found at middle to high elevations.
+Abagrotis dodi is an orange-brown, relatively small Abagrotis (FW length 13 - 15 mm) that is usually found at middle to high elevations.
+It has dark forewing spots and a dark terminal area.
 The forewing color varies from light to dark orange-brown.
-The wing becomes gradually darker and more grayish toward the outer margin, although a small spot of the ground color is present at the apex.
+The forewing becomes gradually darker and more grayish toward the outer margin, although a small spot of the ground color is present at the apex.
 The basal, antemedial, and postmedial lines are gray, double, and filled with a lighter shade of the ground color.
-They are faint except at the costa where they form dark spots.
+They are faint, except at the costa, where they form dark spots.
 The postmedial line is weakly scalloped.
 A series of small spots or thin lines are present on the veins lateral to the line in some individuals.
-A dark median line is evident across the wing in most specimens.
-The subterminal line is lighter and slightly yellowish, smooth and complete across the wing, forming a prominent pale mark against the dark background.
+A dark median line is evident across the forewing in most specimens.
+The subterminal line is lighter and slightly yellowish, smooth and complete across the forewing, forming a prominent, pale mark against the dark background.
 The orbicular and reniform spots are pale, fairly small, and filled with a dark shade of the ground color.
 The claviform spot is absent.
 The hindwing is medium-dark brownish gray, gradually darker and grayer toward the margin, with a faint discal spot and a lighter two-toned fringe.
 The head and thorax match the forewing ground color.
 The male antenna is filiform.

 Abagrotis dodi can be recognized by its small size, orange-brown color with dark-filled spots and pale yellowish terminal line.
 It is unlikely to be confused with other species in its middle to high-elevation habitat.
 It resembles Abagrotis hermina in size and pattern.
 This species is found at lower elevations.
 This species is usually duller gray-brown.
 A few specimens are reddish brown.
 The terminal area of this species is lighter gray than the rest of the wing, unlike that of A. dodi which is darker than the ground color.